The Organ at High Street - An Assortment

 Budding Organists?

-Every now and then, my daughters Beth (far) and Sarah come up after a service and play one of their piano pieces on the organ, but I can't seem to really get them hooked. >sigh<
+Back when they were early teens, every now and then my daughters Beth (far) and Sarah loved to come up after a service and play their piano pieces on the organ.
+But it was only a phase. >sigh<

 Organ Builder's Nameplate